ENG517/Procedure/kenneym/Wellness.md

 * HDMI cord
 * optional: HDMI adapter

-If you do not have these tools, NC State Libraries offers Tech lending for all materials in the list.
+If you do not have these tools, NC State Libraries offers tech lending for all materials in the list.
 Walk down to the Ask Us desk on the 2nd floor for assistance in finding your equipment.
-For more information, please visit [this website](https://www.lib.ncsu.edu/devices)
+For more information, please visit [this website.](https://www.lib.ncsu.edu/devices)

 1. Plug the end compatible with your console into

 **Note:** This will usually be an HDMI ir USB-C input on your console. if you do not have the correct input, you will need an *HDMI adapter.* These are available to check out at the AskUs Desk.

-Do not begin testing the audio or video from your phone until you hit "accept connection" on the interface panel.
+**Do not** begin testing the audio or video from your phone until you hit "accept connection" on the interface panel.

 ### Changing the Master Audio
+You can change the volume of the audio coming from your phone on the
 ## Resetting the Room
 It is important we maintain the space after events so the Landing remains a community resource 24 hours a day.
 Once your event concludes, we ask that you tidy up the space so it is ready for students to use it.

-Below is a checklist to help simplify the cleanup process after your event.
+Below is a checklist to help simplify the cleanup process after your event:

 * Remove all snacks, drinks, and trash from the area.
 * Push all chairs back under the tables.
 * Unplug and return all equipment checked out from the library to the AskUs Desk.

-A librarian will check on the space after your event concludes to make sure the card games make it onto the OLED shelves and check for broken equipment.
+A librarian will check in after your event concludes to make sure the card games make it onto the OLED shelves and check for broken equipment.
 If we find any forgotten equipment, we will email you with a list and send it to the AskUs desk for you to pick up at a later time.
 If you forgot anything at the Landing, please message your librarian.
 For more information, please see the [NC State Libraries Lost and Found Polices.](https://www.lib.ncsu.edu/borrow/lost)

 That's it!
-You are now ready to host your wellness event in the Landing.
+You have successfully run an event in the Landing.
+Thank you for choosing NC State Libraries for hosting your wellness experience.
+We hope to work with you again soon!